Automated aerial refueling: History

 An Air Force Research Laboratory program was started in 2004 at the AFRL Air Vehicles Directorate.
 The initial program was the evaluation of technologies that could be used for AAR.
 The key new concept is the use of precision GPS.
 The AAR program has since held several flight tests.
 The important factors were the software and communication systems that kept the aircraft at the proper altitude and speed.

 In 2007, the Defense Advanced Research Projects Agency (DARPA), with the help of NASA, demonstrated automatic refuelling from a conventional tanker by a high-performance aircraft.
 A pilot was on board to supervise, so the demonstration was not entirely automated.
-It served as the basis for DARPA's Autonomous High-Altitude Refueling program which, in 2012, demonstrated the potential for fully autonomous aerial refueling of unmanned air vehicles.
-The final test involved modified RQ-4 drones flying in close formation less than 100 ft from a tanker, close enough for refueling to take place.
+It served as the basis for DARPA's Autonomous High-Altitude Refueling (AHR) program which, in 2012, demonstrated the potential for fully autonomous aerial refueling of unmanned high-altitude long-endurance aircraft.
+The final test involved two modified Northrop Grumman RQ-4 Global Hawk aircraft flying in close formation less than 100 feet from a tanker, close enough for refueling to take place, at 44,800 feet altitude.